uber/doubles/docs/source/usage.rst

 Verifying doubles
 -----------------

-One of the dangers of using test doubles is that production code may change after tests are written, and the doubles may no longer match the interface of the real object they are doubling.
-This is known as "API drift" and is the cause of the situation where a test suite is passing but the production code is broken.
-The potential for API drift is often used as an argument against using test doubles.
-Doubles provides a feature called verifying doubles to help address API drift and to increase confidence in test suites.
+One of the trade offs of using test doubles is that production code may change after tests are written, and the doubles may no longer match the interface of the real object they are doubling.
+This is known as "API drift" and is one possible cause of the situation where a test suite is passing but the production code is broken.
+The potential for API drift is often used as an argument against using test doubles. **Doubles** provides a feature called verifying doubles to help address API drift and to increase confidence in test suites.

 All test doubles created by **Doubles** are verifying doubles.
 They will cause the test to fail by raising a ``VerifyingDoubleError`` if an allowance or expectation is declared for a method that does not exist on the real object.
 In addition, the test will fail if the method exists but is specified with arguments that don't match the real method's signature.